CyVerse-learning-materials/foss/docs/03_managing_data.md

 # Managing Data

-## Data Management Intro

 !!!
-Info "Learning Objectives"
+Success "Learning Objectives"

+    After this lesson, you should be able to:

-        - Recognize data as the foundation of open science and be able to describe the "life cycle of data"
+    * Recognize data as the foundation of open science and be able to describe the "life cycle of data"
-        - Use self-assessments to evaluate your current data management practices
+    * Use self-assessments to evaluate your current data management practices
-        - Cite tools and resources to improve your data management practices
+    * Cite tools and resources to improve your data management practices
-        - Know the biggest challenge to effective data management
+    * Know the biggest challenge to effective data management

 ### Why should you care about data management?